Wanted: Dead or Alive (1984 film)

 Wanted is a 1984 Indian Hindi-language action-adventure film directed by Ambrish Sangal, starring Shammi Kapoor, Mithun Chakraborty, Tina Munim in pivotal roles.
 The film is made in the style of a spaghetti Western.

 Plot

 An honest forest officer, Vikram, is in love with Angela, and soon both get married.
 Their marriage and bliss are shattered when dacait Kehar Singh kills Angela.
 When Vikram sets out to avenge her death, he himself is framed and sentenced to prison.
-When he completes his sentence, he comes out only to be a suspect again, this time in the eyes of Neeta, who thinks he killed her dad.
+When he completes his sentence, he comes out only to be a suspect again, this time in the eyes of Neeta, who thinks he killed her dad and Bheem Singh a big tough mysterious man.